jboss-developer/jboss-eap-quickstarts/ejb-security-propagation/README.md

 * The security context authenticated on the first server is propagated to the second server.
 * The security domain on both servers uses the same database login module.

-The web application `jboss-as-ejb-security-propagation-web` is deployed to `server-one`.
+The web application `jboss-ejb-security-propagation-web` is deployed to `server-one`.
 It has two servlets:

 1. HelloServlet: An unsecured servlet that makes a remote EJB call to the unsecured `HelloEJB`/
 2. SecuredEJBServlet: A protected servlet that makes a remote EJB call to `SecuredEJB`, protected with the same security domains as `SecuredEJBServlet`.

-The `jboss-as-ejb-security-propagation-ejb` EJB is deployed to `server-two`.
+The `jboss-ejb-security-propagation-ejb` EJB is deployed to `server-two`.

 The root `pom.xml` builds each of the subprojects in an appropriate order.